Coronavirus: Our latest COVID-19 advice for our patients and relatives

 Annual CF transition clinics are performed jointly with the paediatric teams to meet children and families prior to their care moving to the adult service.
 We currently run transition clinics at Great Ormond Street Hospital in London, CUH in Cambridge, Ipswich Hospital, Luton & Dunstable Hospital, Kettering Hospital, Peterborough Hospital and Chelmsford Hospital.
 A link to a website containing useful information about transitioning from paediatric care to adult care at Royal Papworth NHS Foundation Trust is found below.

-The inpatient facilities at Royal Papworth Hospital include 12 ensuite rooms on the CF ward on the 4th floor with a further six inpatient rooms on an adjacent ward on the 4th floor, for patients with CF with more antibiotic resistant organisms.
+The inpatient facilities at Royal Papworth Hospital include 12 ensuite rooms on the CF ward on Floor 4 with a further six inpatient rooms on an adjacent ward, for patients with CF with more antibiotic resistant organisms.
 Each room contains air conditioning, high-speed WIFI, a flat screen TV and games console.

 The outpatient facilities include 10 rooms in a dedicated CCLI area in the outpatient department, four of which are en-suite.

 The hospital has some state-of-the-art features to make it as safe as possible for people with CF from a cross-infection prevention perspective:

 Cystic Fibrosis Trust (Link to external site)